YaoSiqi2003/CS188-Introduction-to-Artificial-Intelligence/README.md

 2. **Multi-Agent Systems**: Develop minimax and expectimax search strategies to guide Pacman through a maze with ghosts.
 3. **Reinforcement Learning**: Design and implement reinforcement learning algorithms to train agents in dynamic environments.
 4. **Probabilistic Reasoning and Particle Filtering**: Use probabilistic models and particle filters for tracking and inference tasks.
-5. **Machine Learning and Neural Networks**: Build and train machine learning models, including neural networks, for classification and regression tasks.
+5. **Machine Learning and Neural Networks**: Build and train machine learning models, including neural networks and attention mechanism.

 ---